arshinalbab/docs/docs/libraries/react/2_introduction.md

 }
 ```

-Learn how to build forms on the next page.
+More on how to build forms on the next page.